lando/lando/docs/config/dotnet.md

 ---
-description: Add a Micrsoft dotnet service to Lando for local development with all the power of Docker and Docker Compose.
+description: Add a Microsoft dotnet service to Lando for local development with all the power of Docker and Docker Compose.
 ---

 # dotnet